Maxine964/MangePortfolio.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: ' My Career Goals'
       subtitle: ''
       text: |-
         Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+I blog about

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  - block: markdown
+    content:
+      title: ' My Career Goals'
+      subtitle: A subtitle
+      text: Add your Section 2 content
     design:
       columns: '1'
   - block: collection